TheCoderRajat07/Document-Chatbot/README.md

    python app.py
    ```

-6. Open your browser and navigate to `http://localhost:5000`
+6. Open your browser and navigate to `http://localhost:5000`(always choose 127:)

 ## Usage